enspiral/handbook/agreements/board.md

 This agreement sets out the roles and responsibilities of the Enspiral Foundation Board and the powers granted to the [Directors of Enspiral Foundation Ltd](board.md).
 As a [registered limited liability company](https://www.business.govt.nz/companies/app/ui/pages/companies/3415611), Enspiral Foundation Ltd is legally required to have a board of directors and a chairperson.

-Enspiral’s goal is to distribute vision, strategy, and leadership as widely as possible in the network, so our approach is a “minimum viable board” \(MVB\), with a narrow compliance focus.
+Enspiral’s goal is to distribute vision, strategy, and leadership as widely as possible in the network, so our approach is a light board, with a narrow focus.

 ## Roles & Responsibilities